Glossary

 Asset Operator

 An asset should only be operated by employees who have received adequate training.
-Whether this is a single employee or a group of employees, the operator should be mentioned in your asset list.
+Whether that is one person or a group, name the operator in your asset list.

 The Manufacturer’s Warranty Information